9 Best perps DEX for beginners in 2026: Low fees, no KYC

 ❌ Restricted for US users.

-Beginners'll love the Simple Mode.
-This means one-click trading, MEV protection, and a clean screen.
-When you're ready for more, Pro Mode opens up the full order book and advanced tools.
+Beginners will like the Simple Mode: one-click trading, MEV protection, and a clean screen.
+When you are ready for more, Pro Mode opens up the full order book and advanced tools.
+It is multichain too, so you can trade on BNB Chain, Ethereum, Solana, or Arbitrum without juggling bridges.

 Pros